 It’s always important to frame yourself within the big picture.
 This question allows you to insert yourself as part of the solution to a main problem within the organization.

-4. What are some of the things you saw on my resume that indicated this role might be a good fit?
+11. What are some of the thing you saw on my resume that indicated this role might be a good fit?

 Not only does this help you out for any other interviews and resume workshopping, it’ll tell you what experiences and skills the employer finds most impressive and desirable.
 Take notes and continue to develop those areas of expertise.